Fixing Common Problems with Soy Wax Candles

 When you reflow, you want just enough heat to liquefy the top film without overheating the jar, wick tab, or label.
 The cleaner the repair, the less likely you are to create a new halo line, glass overheating issue, or repeated pit pattern.

-Before you start, confirm your tool’s safe nozzle distance, pass length, and working time per candle, then stir gently in future batches so the next batch traps fewer bubbles while you add fragrance to hot wax.
+Before you start, confirm that your tool can warm only the surface, then stir gently in future batches so the next batch traps fewer bubbles while you add fragrance to hot wax.

-When pits are deeper or the surface looks whipped, a warm second pour is safer than endless reflow.
-Gently poke a few small vents near the defects to release air, warm a small amount of matching wax to your usual pour band, and pour a thin top layer so it just covers the defects.
-Avoid filling right to the rim to protect adhesion near the glass lip, and compare results with the sinkhole repair section above so you can tell when a cavity issue, not just a surface ripple, needs attention.
+When pits are deeper or the surface looks whipped, a warm second pour is safer than repeated reflow.
+Compare the result with the sinkhole repair section above so you can tell when a cavity issue, not just a surface ripple, needs attention.

 How to improve hot throw in soy candles (FO %, add temp, cure time, wick heat)